ARMmbed/mbed_OS_API_Docs/docs/APIs/storage/flashiap.md

 Flash devices have some requirements and limitations based on the operation.
 Please read the documentation for each operation.

-Be aware that FlashIAP might disable interrupts for a long time.
+Be aware that Flash IAP might disable interrupts for a long time.
 This can affect the application latency.

 This class is thread-safe.